FransVI66/FransVI66/README.md

 - 👀 I’m interested in SIEM and SOAR integration, Machine learning, Data driven CNAPP and CWPP
 - 🌱 I’m currently learning Phyton, ML and AI
 - 💞️ I’m looking to collaborate on SIEM integration cloud datasources like  CNAPP and CWPP
-- 📫 How to reach me via email
+- 📫 How to reach me; via email

 <!---
 FransVI66/FransVI66 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.